How long does methadone stay in urine

 An individual’s general health condition can impact the efficiency of drug metabolism and elimination, which in turn affects the detection window of methadone in urine.
 People with certain medical conditions or poor liver function may clear methadone from their system more slowly, resulting in a longer detection time.
 Additionally, the use of certain medications may affect the metabolism and excretion of methadone, potentially prolonging its detection window.

-See also How long will it take to walk 5 miles
+See also How long to learn sql

 It is essential to note that these individual characteristics are not the sole factors determining the duration of methadone detectability in urine.
 Other factors, such as dosage, frequency of use, and individual sensitivity, should also be considered when assessing the detection window of methadone in urine.